-- The material formulations of the certified textile floor covering must be provided by the licensee together with a declaration of compliance with the technical criteria supported by Material Safety Data Sheets and relevant test reports (Schedule 8). - NOTE: The ACCS administration will take random samples of ECS certified carpets and subject them to chemical analysis by a NATA registered laboratory to confirm compliance for the substances listed.
+- The material formulations of the certified textile floor covering must be provided by the licensee together with a declaration of compliance with the technical criteria supported by Material Safety Data Sheets and relevant test reports (Schedule 8). - Raw material requirements and declaration are contained in Schedule 9.

+• NOTE: The ACCS administration will take random samples of ECS certified carpets and subject them to chemical analysis by a NATA registered laboratory to confirm compliance for the substances listed.